nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_search.md

 * Search for all Uncategorised Data within the specified date range
      * The consumer system request all items within a start and end date
-     * The provider system returns all items whose asserted date is within the start and end date (inclusive)
+     * The provider system returns all items whose effective date is within the start and end date (inclusive)
+     * The provider system returns all items that have no effective date.
      * Where no start date is supplied the search goes from the start of patient record
      * Where no end date is supplied the search goes to the end of patient record
      * Where no dates are supplied by the consumer, all uncategorised data items are returned